Skilledgamer101/First-Year-Projects/Jobs Notifier/README.md

 ## How to Use

-### 1. Download all of the files in this folder to a single folder.
+### 1. Download all of the files in this folder to a single folder

 ### 2. Install Required Dependencies
 `pip install selenium==2.53.6 BeautifulSoup4 ezgmail lxml`